 Alternative Treatment Options

-Although many people suffering from TE will work with a dermatologist or other licensed hair loss professional to halt the hair loss, others have found some measure of success with alternative treatments.
+Although many people suffering from TE will work with a dermatologist or licensed hair loss professional to halt the hair loss, others have found some success with alternative treatments.

 While many of the treatments will work for a large majority of TE sufferers, not all treatments will necessarily work for everyone.

 Do your homework before you select alternative treatment methods, and talk to others with similar TE hair loss issues to get their experiences.